cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

 These instructions will cover the setup of a git repository with the initial CFEngine masterfiles together with configuring the CFEngine Mission Portal to use this repository.

+When following these steps, it might be helpful to look at the diagram in the CFEngine Enterprise sketch flow (TODO: link to enterprise-sketch-flow.markdown).

 ## Setting up the git service